julcaguiat/j-cag.github.io/topic-pages/8pfsense-install.md

 in the next tutorial, we will configure all the VMs adapter in the internal network and connect

-everything together to build a full functional practice environment.
+everything together to build a fully functional practice environment.

 ---
  **Terms & Acronyms (Plain‑English)**